5anji/FLFA_Labs/reports/report2.md

 ### Implementation

 Actually after refactoring the files, the programm is valid for any variant in the variants.txt file.
-Grammar was a little changed, and added the NFAorDFA determination function in the exsiting files.
+Grammar was a little changed, and added the NFAorDFA determination function in the exsiting files(*changes for Lab1*).
 In the __automata.h__ is located the method __isDeterministic()__ that return a bool value.

 ```c++
 bool isDeterministic() const {